-Isaiah is well aware that in this glorious scene of God on a throne, incense burning, seraphs flying and calling out, his is like a blot, a stain on this scene of holiness.
+Isaiah understands in this glorious scene of God on a throne, incense burning, seraphs flying and calling out, his is like a blot, a stain on this scene of holiness.
 He knows he shouldn't be there, at least in the state he is in.
 Furthermore, he knows there is absolutely nothing he can do to make himself acceptable to be there.
 Isaiah needs someone else to cleanse him, to make him worthy.
 So, what happens?